CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Introduction

-In this work, we aim to deliver a triple-win \underline{c}ompression method (CAIT) that achieves \textit{high \underline{a}ccuracy}, \textit{fast \underline{i}nference speed}, and \textit{favorable \underline{t}ransferability} all at once.
-To this end, we propose a novel asymmetric token merging (ATME) strategy and a consistent dynamic channel pruning (CDCP) strategy for ViTs.
-Specifically, ATME utilizes horizontal token merging and vertical token merging to integrate neighboring tokens, effectively reducing the number of tokens while maintaining a complete spatial structure.
-Meanwhile, CDCP employs head-level consistency and attention-level consistency to perform dynamic fine-grained compression for all modules, \ie, pruning channels rather than heads with minimal loss.
-As a result, unimportant channels of MHSA modules in ViTs can be uniformly removed, enabling fast parallel computing and thus enhancing the model compression.
+In this work, we aim to deliver a triple-win \textbf{\underline{C}}ompression method, dubbed \textbf{CAIT}, which achieves \textbf{high \underline{A}ccuracy}, \textbf{fast \underline{I}nference speed}, and \textbf{favorable \underline{T}ransferability} all at once for pretrained ViTs.
+CAIT comprises two key strategies: the asymmetric token merging (ATME) strategy and the consistent dynamic channel pruning (CDCP) strategy.
+As shown in \Cref{fig:compare}.(a) and \Cref{fig:compare}.(b), rather than sparsely leaving out redundant tokens, ATME utilizes horizontal token merging and vertical token merging to integrate neighboring tokens.
+When adapting the model for downstream vision tasks after token pruning, the feature map of patches can be simply upsampled to restore the original spatial integrity.
+Therefore, ATME can effectively reduce the number of tokens while maintaining a complete spatial structure.
+Meanwhile, as shown in \Cref{fig:compare}.(c) and \Cref{fig:compare}.(d), CDCP adopts the dynamic channel pruning approach and encourages the structured sparsity model gradually by selecting unimportant channels periodically, avoiding the irreversible removal of important channels in previous works.
+It also employs head-level consistency and attention-level consistency to perform fine-grained compression for all modules.
+As a result, unimportant channels in ViTs, including the MHSA modules, can be uniformly removed, enabling fast parallel computing and thus enhancing the model compression.
+Besides, CDCP has no impact on the spatial structure of the image patches and preserves their spatial integrity.
+Combined with its high performance after pruning, it also facilitates the transferability of models. \Cref{tab:comp} presents the comparison of our proposed CAIT with other methods.